japajoe/pluginit/README.md

 }
 #endif
 ```
+For a more elaborate demo see the [C++ example](https://github.com/japajoe/pluginit/tree/main/example).

 # Building
 To make a build you shouldn't have to link anything on Windows.
 On Linux you only need to link with `-ldl`.
 Building for Mac is currently not supported but I'm happy to accept pull requests for this.